 For disagreeing couples, it is not beyond them to blame each other for something.
 Say, if the husband forgot to pay the electric bills on time, he might accuse the wife of not reminding him before its due date.
 The latter won’t back down, for sure, and talk about how irresponsible the man can be.
 In short, no one wishes to accept that a mishap occurred because of them.

 Well, what’s impressive about doing meditation is that you can realize how silly your issues are compared to the problems of people from the rest of the world.
 You argue about forgetting to pay the bills, while others have no idea how to get a job or find food for their family.
 It is a humbling experience, frankly speaking, and that’s the kind of wake-up call that we sometimes need to stop fighting.

 Doesn’t it seem so effortless to envision forever with your spouse now that you are no longer sniping and being mean to one another?

 Of course, small problems do not always have to explode into something that’s difficult to fix if you talk.
+“Stress impacts our love relationships more than we are aware of or acknowledge,” according to Judy Ford, a licensed clinical social worker.
 However, in case that’s all you have been doing, and the fights are far from dying down, then you should commit to practicing mindfulness.
 You can do it at home by yourselves or in a studio with a guru.
 The significant thing here is that after a session or two, you see the benefits mentioned above in you.